The Calvary Christian School Handbook

 Divorced and separated families are realities of contemporary life which affect the school’s responsibilities to its students.
 The following policies have been adopted to assist the school in situations where a non-custodial parent wishes to become involved in school-related activities of a student, or wishes to have contact with or take custody of the student while at school.

-5. Copies of school work, certificates, awards, progress reports, report cards, and other communications from the school will be provided to the primary custodial parent only.
+- Copies of school work, certificates, awards, progress reports, report cards, and other communications from the school will be provided to the primary custodial parent only.
 Parents who have been awarded joint custody of their student must identify a primary custodial parent as the single point of contact for the school.
-The school cannot bear the duplication and distribution burden for divorced or separated families.
+The school will not be responsible for the duplication and distribution burden for divorced or separated families.
 It is expected that the custodial and non-custodial parents make their own arrangements for the sharing and distribution of school materials.

 DROP-OFF AND PICK-UP PROCEDURES